A BRIEF HISTORY OF THE HITTITES

 By Tim Lambert

-The Hittite capital was at Hattusash.
+The Hittite capital was at Hattushash.
 In it there were many temples.
-Like other ancient peoples the Hittites were polytheists (they worshipped many gods).
+Like other ancient peoples the Hittites were polytheists (they worshiped many gods).
 Chief among them were the weather god Tarhun and his wife Istanu.
 There were many other gods and goddesses each of whom ruled some natural phenomena.

 However the mighty Hittite state broke down about 1,200 BC when people from the Aegean attacked it called the 'Sea Peoples'.
 However individual Hittites appeared later in history.
 In Israel King David had a Hittite general called Uriah.
 David arranged for him to be murdered.
 (I Samuel 6:19-20).
 Nevertheless in time the Hittites were largely forgotten.
 Hittite culture was rediscovered in 1905 when a German archaeologist named Hugo Winckler excavated the Hittite capital at Hattusas.
 Among his finds were 25,000 clay tablets.

 A History of The Minoans